Piano

 Where Is Middle C?

 Middle C is the C near the center of the keyboard.
-On an 88-key piano, it is usually close to the middle of the instrument, slightly left of center.
+On an 88-key piano, it is close to the middle of the instrument, slightly left of center.

 To find middle C: